-Aside from keyword optimization, you also need to optimize your site structure and code.
-This can have a profound impact on the findability and usability of your site.
+Aside from content and keyword optimization, you also need to optimize your site structure and code.
+This can have a profound impact on the findability and usability of your website.
 Optimized content won't get the traction it needs if junk code is holding it back.
 Optimizing the architecture of your ecommerce site includes everything from URL structure (you must have human friendly URLs) to category and product organization.
 All of these factors impact how easily people can find the right products within your website as well as demonstrating to the search engines which products and categories are most important to you.

 4. Poor navigation and product findability

 There are two main ways people get around on your site: Navigation and on-site search.
-Both of these need to be in tip-top shape if you want to meet your visitor's needs.
+Both of these need to be in tip-top shape if you want to meet your visitor's needs and generate revenue.

-On the navigation front, keep your main navigation options streamlined.
+On the navigation front, keep your main navigation options streamlined and consistent.
 Show what you offer, and don't load the visitor down with too many options.
 Definitely don't create a navigation structure that changes every time some clicks a link.
 Imagine if your gas and brakes constantly moved as you drove down the road.

-For product search, make sure that every search produces a quality result.
+From an internal product search perspective, make sure that every search produces a quality result.
 If your search fails to provide links to the most related products, there will be an assumption that you simply don't have what the shopper wants.

 5. 'Meh' Content

 Content is huge business these days, but good content is hard to come by.
-It's easy to pay a few pennies per word and crank out content.
+It's easy to pay a few pennies per word and crank out a bunch of "seo content".
 Unfortunately, most of that content is of little to no value.
 And I'm not just talking about blog content.
 Every paragraph of your site should be scrutinized for value.
 If it's not delivering, delete it.

 6. Low-quality images